risc0/risc0-rust-examples/voting-machine/README.md

-# Voting machine on Risc0
+# Voting machine on RISC Zero

-A simple voting machine built on the Risc0 platform.
+A simple voting machine built on the RISC Zero platform.

 **This example is for educational purposes only.
 Not for use in actual elections.**